-- 3.1 Quarterly monitoring will be undertaken by the Assistant Principal, Student Support and Experience (College Designated Safeguarding Lead) and reported to the Safeguarding Committee and Corporation Board. - 3.2 The Anti-Bullying Procedure will be subject to review in 12 months time.
+- 3.1 Quarterly monitoring will be undertaken by the Director: Student Support and Experience (College Designated Safeguarding Lead) and reported to the Safeguarding Committee and Corporation Board. - 3.2 The Anti-Bullying Procedure will be subject to an annual review.